algernon-A/LineToolLite/README.md

 Downloading, installation, and use of this mod is at your own risk.

 >This mod is Copyright 2023 algernon (github.com/algernon-A).
 All rights reserved.
 To eliminate any doubt, explicit permission is hereby granted to download this mod for personal use and for Thunderstore.io to distribute it (<- I hope all this isn't actually necessary, but you never know these days).
-Permission is explicitly NOT granted for further distribtution or licensing (<- this bit so I can at least *try* to DMCA the malware-spreaders).
+Permission is explicitly NOT granted for further distribution or licensing (<- this bit so I can at least *try* to DMCA the malware-spreaders).
 If you think you've got a good use-case for an exception to any of this, contact me, let's talk!

 >THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.